EphraimFriedman/Restaurant-review/part-2/README.md

 #### Current Site

 The application is a site where users can write posts.
-If a user wants to write a post, here's the process:

-1. User visits the site root.
-1. All `Post`s are listed in the main body of the page.
-On first visit this will be empty.
-1. User fills out and submits the form which then redirects them to a page which shows the newly-created `Post`.
-1. It is possible to like a `Post` by clicking the "Like" button.
-Clicking it sends data to the server and re-renders the page (showing the like count incremented by 1).

 The animated gif here should provide some demonstration of how this works:

 ![](mockups/original_functionality.gif)

+1. **Frame 1**: User visits the site root.
+All `Post`s are listed in the main body of the page.
+On first visit this will be empty.
+1. **Frame 2**: User fills out the form
+1. **Frame 3**: User submits the form
+1. **Frame 4**: User is redirected to a page that shows the newly-created `Post`.
+1. **Frame 5**: User can click on a "Like" button
+1. **Frame 6**: Clicking the "Like" button sends data to the server and re-renders the page with an incremented "Like" count.

 #### Future Site